C-A-Hernandez/PostgreSQLDataEngineeringProj1/README.md

-Second commit to documentation branch.
+Third commit to documentation branch